AltC Acquisition Corp. (NYSE:ALCC) Short Interest Down 55.4% in August

 AltC Acquisition Corp.
-(NYSE:ALCC) was the recipient of a significant drop in short interest in the month of August.
-As of August 31st, there was short interest totalling 9,100 shares, a drop of 55.4% from the August 15th total of 20,400 shares.
-Based on an average daily trading volume, of 498,600 shares, the short-interest ratio is currently 0.0 days.
-Currently, 0.0% of the company’s stock are short sold.
+(NYSE:ALCC) was the recipient of a large decline in short interest during the month of August.
+As of August 31st, there was short interest totalling 9,100 shares, a decline of 55.4% from the August 15th total of 20,400 shares.
+Approximately 0.0% of the company’s stock are short sold.
+Based on an average daily trading volume, of 498,600 shares, the short-interest ratio is presently 0.0 days.

 AltC Acquisition Company Profile